tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 > In short, `localStorage` will keep the value forever, unless user decided to remove it.
 On the other hand, `sessionStorage` will remove all of the value if user close the browser.

-For this example I think `localStorage` is the best option to save the user preferences.
+For this example I think `localStorage` is the best option to save the theme.

 What we need to do is to save the selected theme every time we call the `setTheme` function